 Mr. Hurtado has also successfully prepared religious visa petitions.
 These visas are for clients who seek to come to the United States temporarily to be employed to work as a minister or in a religious vocation or occupation.
 Mr. Hurtado has also assisted in obtaining legal permanent residency for religious workers under the EB-4 category.

 U.S. Consular Practice

 Mr. Hurtado is proud to have clients from all over the world.
-He uses technology such as Skype, FaceTime, and e-mail to communicate with his clients in foreign countries who are seeking to immigrate legally to the United States.
+He uses video conference solutions such as Microsoft Teams or Ring Central Video, our Client Portal, and e-mail to communicate with his clients in foreign countries who are seeking to immigrate legally to the United States.
 Mr. Hurtado has experience in dealing with U.S. consulates in many different nations and continents and understands how to work with the particular requirements that different U.S. consular posts may have.

 Mr. Hurtado prepares and obtains waivers for clients who need a waiver due to inadmissibility issues (this includes the preparation of stateside provisional waivers).
 Waivers may be needed for unlawful presences in the U.S. due to overstaying a visa or previously entering the United States without inspection.
 Waivers are available for both immigrant and non-immigrant visa petitions.

 Additionally, Mr. Hurtado represents his clients in the U.S. before the USCIS in family petitions, adjustment of status to that of a legal permanent resident (green card petitions), as well as naturalization.
 Mr. Hurtado has a passion to encourage those eligible to apply for U.S. citizenship to do so as soon as they are eligible.